 But you’ll want to RESET this device if you bought a used one, just in case the seller did not clear out their changed settings.
 Follow the instructions in our Belkin Wireless Range Extender Reset Instructions article.

-3. Log Into the Wireless Range Extender to Configure It
+3. Log Into the Wireless Range Extender to Configure It and Continue with http belkin range Setup

 Then, go to your computer or mobile device and scan for the “Belkin.setup” wireless network.
 We found it on our iPad Air, as pictured next.
 This access point is only active during the setup process, and will disappear once you’ve finished configuring the F9K1106v1.